marcpoppleton/pickholder/README.md

 # Overview

-This project is not meant to be a universal solution to all hand-lacking wanabee guitarists, it just fits my handicap.
+This project is not meant to be a universal solution to all hand-lacking wannabe guitarists, it just fits my handicap.
 I'm sharing it so that anyone having the same kind of disability as mine, no hand with a short stump after the elbow, can give it a try.
-I'm also sharing it so that any fellow maker can contribute by providing improvements and altenative takes.
+I'm also sharing it so that any fellow maker can contribute by providing improvements and alternative takes.